OutSystems/docs-product/src/setup/system-requirements.md

 <div class="info" markdown="1">

-From OutSystems 11 Platform Server Release Oct.2019 onwards you cannot have integrations with Oracle databases earlier than 11g R2.
+From OutSystems 11 Platform Server Release Oct.2019 onwards you can't have integrations with Oracle databases earlier than 11g R2.

 </div>